Adlai Stevenson III: Legislative accomplishments

+Views on Israel

+Stevenson was initially a strong supporter of Israel, but was critical of the influence of American Israel Public Affairs Committee (AIPAC) on US politics.
+Stevenson had sharp differences with the Israeli lobby on issues concerning the Middle East, including a 1979 vote to cut military assistance to Israel by 10 percent and support of a 1978 weapons sale to Saudi Arabia.
+AIPAC also criticized his meeting with PLO leader Yasser Arafat.

+In a letter to Jewish leader Hyman Bookbinder in 1980, Stevenson wrote:"It is the Israeli lobby, led by AIPAC, which I deplore.
+It does not speak for all Jewry, including Israeli Jewry.
+Yet it exercises an inordinate degree of influence with weak public officials.
+I deplore their subservience to the vagaries of a foreign government."

 1976 Presidential election

 Presidential bid

-Stevenson was encouraged to run for president in 1976, which was fueled by Richard J. Daley of Chicago, who resented the senator’s liberal reforms but who knew a vote-getter when he saw one.
+Stevenson was encouraged to run for president in 1976, which was fueled by Richard J. Daley of Chicago, who resented the senator’s liberal reforms, but who recognized Stevenson as being a vote-getter.
 The senator declined to campaign, but as the nominating process got underway, Daley forces ran him as a favorite son candidate.

 Vice presidential finalist

-Despite this, former Gov. Jimmy Carter of Georgia locked up the nomination before the 1976 Democratic National Convention, in New York.
-He was, however, one of the finalists for vice president at the convention, though Carter eventually chose U.S. Senator Walter Mondale from Minnesota.
+Despite this, former governor Jimmy Carter of Georgia locked up the nomination before the 1976 Democratic National Convention, in New York City.
+Stevenson was, however, one of the finalists for vice president at the convention, though Carter eventually chose U.S. Senator Walter Mondale from Minnesota.

 Retirement

 Stevenson opted to not run for reelection in 1980 and returned to Illinois to practice law.

 Post-Senate life and career (1981–2021)

 Gubernatorial bids

 Stevenson ran for governor of Illinois in 1982 and 1986, losing both elections to James R. Thompson.